How to build 2 DIY upholstered storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.

 I made a template of the handle that I wanted and we traced it on 2 sides of each box.
 Next, I drilled two holes near the ends of each handle and used an oscillating tool to cut the rest of the handle out.
 I sanded each hole well and threw another coat of paint on the sides that we cut.

-Now they are perfect and ready to use in Minnie.
+Now they are perfect and ready to use in our tiny RV, Minnie.

 I’m getting a lot of use out of them, too.
 We’re storing the dog towels, wipes and beach towels in one and our dirty clothes go in the other.
 They have also worked out well as a step stool for getting into bed.
 It’s a big step but it’s actually better than the step stool that we used in the beginning.